NTNU-MobileApps/exercise-e3-template/README.md

 ## Instructions

-Create a Flutter application with a single page which looks as close to this _reference image_ as reasonably possible ( you don't need to get the clock right 😉):
+Open the provided Flutter application and extend it.
+The app must contain a single page which looks as close to this _ reference image_ as reasonably possible (you don't need to get the clock right 😉):

 <img alt="Reference image for the solution" src="reference_image.png" title="Reference image" width="540"/>